BrianSturgis/ToDoList/README.md

 ## Run Tests
-Open Terminal, navigate into the "Bakery.Tests/" folder in the command line Run the following command $"dotnet restore" to retrieve and install the packages we listed in .csproj in our application.
+Open Terminal, navigate into the "ToDoList.Tests/" folder in the command line Run the following command $"dotnet restore" to retrieve and install the packages we listed in .csproj in our application.
 Then run the following command: $ dotnet test.

 ## Stretch goals
-- unity driven UI
+- functional desktop UI